 While you’re being all hipster at the thrift stores, why not check out some good old fashioned record stores as well?

-Trondheim has a bunch of record shops, though All Good Clean Records on Nonnegata 25, is probably my favorite – solely because it has a coffee shop inside to distract me while Dan browses for hours.
-Hours.
-Haavard Holm Aftermath Music is also really good – at least Dan always would disappear into it whenever we were waiting at the tram stop downtown (it’s right next to the tram stop at St. Olav’s Gate).
+Trondheim has a bunch of record shops, though All Good Clean Records on Nonnegata 25, is probably my favorite – solely because it has a coffee shop inside as well.
+Haavard Holm Aftermath Music is also really good.
+It’s right next to the tram stop at St. Olav’s Gate.
 It’s one of those hole in the wall places with lots of random and obscure records.

 Eat lunch at Baklandet Skydsstation